jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode3methods.md

 **BEGIN**

-Start with an initial approximation x0 , and evaluate the function and its first and second derivatives at that point.
+Start with an initial approximation x0.

-Repeat up to N times:

-Use the modified formula to compute a new approximation of the root, taking into account the function and its derivatives.
+Evaluate f, f', and f'' at this point.

+Compute the first estimate using the multiple roots formula.

+Evaluate f at this new estimate.
+Set the initial error to a large number so the loop starts.

+Repeat until the error is smaller than the tolerance or N iterations are reached:

+>Remember the current approximation before updating it.
+>Compute a new approximation using the multiple roots formula.
+>Check that the denominator is not zero:
+> - If it is zero, stop - the method cannot proceed.
-Evaluate the function at the new approximation.
+> Evaluate f, f', and f'' at the new approximation.

-Check the difference between the new approximation and the previous one.
-If this difference is smaller than the given tolerance, stop and report the current approximation as the root.
+>Calculate the error as the absolute difference between the new and previous approximations.

-Otherwise, update the approximation by replacing the previous value with the new one.
+>Update the approximation with the new value.

-If the method does not converge after N iterations, report that the method failed.
+>Increase the iteration counter by one.

+Report the fina approximation as the root.

 **END**